bozhidarv/fmi-memory-out-of-bounds/README.md

 # Development Process

-When you clone the repo run `typings install`
+When you clone the repo run `npm install`
+To run the app `npm run start`
+To build the app `npm run build`